louischatriot/nedb/README.md

 // Update the value of the field, only if specified field is smaller or greater than the current value of the field
 // Let's say the database contains this document
 // doc = { _id: 'id1', name: 'Name', value: 5 }
-// $min can be used to update field if current value is greater than the specified value db.update({ _id: 'id1' }, { $min: { value: 2 } }, {}, function () {
+// $min can be used to update field if provided value is less than the current document value db.update({ _id: 'id1' }, { $min: { value: 2 } }, {}, function () {
   // The document will be updated to { _id: 'id1', name: 'Name', value: 2 }
 });
-// $max can be used to update field if current value is smaller than the specified value db.update({ _id: 'id1' }, { $max: { value: 8 } }, {}, function () {
+// $max can be used to update field if provided value is greater than the current document value db.update({ _id: 'id1' }, { $max: { value: 8 } }, {}, function () {
   // The document will be updated to { _id: 'id1', name: 'Name', value: 8 }
 });